D-DanielYang/models/docs/community/README.md

     <tr>
         <td>3</td>
         <td><a href="https://arxiv.org/pdf/2003.03808v3.pdf">PULSE: Self-Supervised Photo Upsampling via Latent Space Exploration of Generative Models</a></td>
         <td><details><summary>Abstract</summary><div>The primary aim of single-image super-resolution is to construct high-resolution (HR) images from corresponding low-resolution (LR) inputs.
 In previous approaches, which have generally been supervised, the training objective typically measures a pixel-wise average distance between the super-resolved (SR) and HR images.
 Optimizing such metrics often leads to blurring, especially in high variance (detailed) regions.
 We propose an alternative formulation of the super-resolution problem based on creating realistic SR images that downscale correctly.
 We present an algorithm addressing this problem, PULSE (Photo Upsampling via Latent Space Exploration), which generates high-resolution, realistic images at resolutions previously unseen in the literature.
 It accomplishes this in an entirely self-supervised fashion and is not confined to a specific degradation operator used during training, unlike previous methods (which require supervised training on databases of LR-HR image pairs).
 Instead of starting with the LR image and slowly adding detail, PULSE traverses the high-resolution natural image manifold, searching for images that downscale to the original LR image.
-This is formalized through the "downscaling loss," which guides exploration through the latent space of a generative model.
+This is formalized through the"downscaling loss,"which guides exploration through the latent space of a generative model.
 By leveraging properties of high-dimensional Gaussians, we restrict the search space to guarantee realistic outputs.
 PULSE thereby generates super-resolved images that both are realistic and downscale correctly.
 We show proof of concept of our approach in the domain of face super-resolution (i.e., face hallucination).
 We also present a discussion of the limitations and biases of the method as currently implemented with an accompanying model card with relevant metrics.
 Our method outperforms state-of-the-art methods in perceptual quality at higher resolutions and scale factors than previously possible.</div></details></td>
         <td>CelebA HQ 3.6</td>
         <td><a href="https://github.com/Martion-z/Paddle-PULSE">快速开始</a></td>
     </tr>